notisnan/covid19-tracker/README.md

 1. Inside of `App.js` comment out all code that references `chrome.storage` as Chrome storage is not available outside of the extension ecosystem.
 2. In `App.js` look for the comment starting with `// If running in react use the code...` and uncomment the 3 lines of code below.
 3. `npm run start` a server will spin up and server the app on `http://localhost:3000/` - Now when you make changes to the code, the server will auto refresh your browser with the changes, no need to build the project everytime.
-4. When ready to push your changes, make sure to revert the Chrome storage comments
+4. When ready to push your changes, make sure to revert the Chrome storage changes.
+(Be sure not to uncomment `chrome.storage.sync.remove('userStorage');` otherwise the users chrome storage will be cleared everytime the app is run, this is there only for testing)

 ----